TheDigitalCatOnline/blog_source/pelican/content/flask-project-setup-tdd-docker-postgres-and-more-part-2.markdown

 Note that here I specified the value `5433` for `POSTGRES_PORT`.
 This allows us to spin up the test database container while the development one is running, as that will use port `5432` and you can't have two different containers using the same port on the host.
 A more general solution could be to leave Docker pick a random host port for the container and then use that, but this requires a bit more code to be properly implemented, so I will come back to this problem when setting up the scenarios.

+Also note that I set the variable `POSTGRES_HOSTNAME` to `localhost` here.
+We will run the tests on the local machine and not in a container, so we can't use the DNS provided by Docker Compose.

 The last piece of setup that we need is the orchestration configuration for docker-compose

 ``` { .yaml filename="docker/testing.yml" }